SouthernMethodistUniversity/hpc_docs/docs/quickstart.md

 ### 3. Create a Job Script

-Create a new job file using Nano:
+Create a new job file using nano:

 ```bash
 nano my_first_job.sbatch